RedTechKnight/haskttp/README.md

 # Haskttp

 A simple Haskell HTTP server.
-Eventually, it's a work in progress.

 Why not go ahead and write your own by following [this](https://theprogrammershangout.com/resources/projects/http-project-guide/intro.md)!